WistfulHopes/GGSTReplayTakeover/README.md

 Disabled outside of replays.
 Can be used on downloaded replays in addition to local replays.

 To install, extract contents of the release GGSTReplayTakeover.rar into GUILTY GEAR STRIVE\RED\Binaries\Win64. **Do not use with Unverum; this mod requires a pre-release version of UE4SS that Unverum does not support.**

+If there are any crashes or the mod doesn't work, please check UE4SS.log in GUILTY GEAR STRIVE\RED\Binaries\Win64, and post an issue with the log attached.